What Does a Sports Announcer Do?

 WRITE A TARGETED RESUME AND COVER LETTER

-Record your games, review them, and keep track of excellent calls or commentary.
-You should provide your best recorded snippets to media outlets when applying for jobs.
+Record games, review the games, and keep track of excellent calls or commentary.
+Provide compilations of your best clips to media outlets when applying for jobs.

 Comparing Similar Jobs